 - First time trial: if you have never attended one of my sessions previously, your first session is only $20.

-Included in the weekly membership: not only the weekly lectures, but detailed notes at every session (6-12 pages, 9pt, colour-coded), and priority registration (as well as discounted rates!) for WebWork Workshops, Midterm Mastery Prep and Final Mastery Prep.
+Included in the Basic Weekly Membership: Total of 7 weekly lectures, but also detailed notes at every session (6-12 pages, 9pt, colour-coded), and priority registration for WebWork Workshops, Midterm Mastery Prep and Final Mastery Prep.

 This option is only available during the first 3 weeks of sessions and for the total set of 7 sessions.
 So if you join during the 2nd or 3rd session, the price is still $280; however, you’d receive all the previous notes and still qualify for all the benefits.